 Having served as interim commissioner for the past six seasons, Bud Selig was unanimously voted by all 30 teams as the league's ninth commissioner.
-A unanimous decision is a rarity among baseball also marks the first time in six sea- ered "one of the boys."
-Selig was cer of the Milwaukee Brewers for the past couple of years, so of World Series tickets. since 1965.
-He's an insider, an there is really no changing of the owner turned commissioner.
-However he does have 30 plus vears of baseball experience.
+A unanimous decision is a rarity among baseball owner turned commissioner.
+However he does have 30 plus years of baseball experience.
 Considering that he served as interim, it would have been senseless to appoint an outsider..
-"Even though he has just been named the new commissioner, he guards," said New York Mets first base coach Mookie Wilson.

-"So we have to see if anything is going to be changed.
-I think to \$90 for box seats, \$45 for upper everything will go as they had in lined already."
+"Even though he has just been sons that baseball will have a full president and chief operating offi- has been the acting commissioner er he did manage to raise the prices cer of the Milwaukee Brewers for the past couple of years, so of World Series tickets. since 1965.
+He's an insider, an there is really no changing of the guards," said New York Mets first base coach Mookie Wilson.
+"So we have to see if anything is everything will go as they had in lined already."
 You may be wondering what issues should Mr. Selig be tackling.
 The 1998 season was the best since the strike ridden season of 1994, possibly the best season in the last ten years.
 Selig needs to work on revenue sharing, which he will because the Milwaukee Brewers, now owned by Selig's family, are in a small market.
 He must maintain labor peace in order to avoid another work stoppage.
 Baseball's popularity nose-dived after the 1994 season, a year that saw the cancellation of the World Series for the first time in 90 years.
 A strike must be avoided at all his new full-time position, howev- informed.

-The prices for 1998 World Series tickets are now \$150 for box seats. \$100 for upper deck. and \$40 for bleachers as opposed deck, and \$25 for bleachers in Selig's reasoning for the dramatic increase is rationalized by comparing other championship games such as the Super Bowl and the NBA Finals.
-Selig argues that the revised prices for 1998 are still a bargain as compared to their counterparts.
+Series tickets are now \$150 for box seats. \$100 for upper deck. going to be changed.
+I think to \$90 for box seats, \$45 for upper deck, and \$25 for bleachers in Selig's reasoning for the dramatic increase is rationalized by comparing other championship games such as the Super Bowl and the NBA Finals.
+Selig argues that the revised prices for 1998 are still a bargain as compared to their

 "Given the cost of tickets in other sports for their championship events," said baseball's new commissioner, "our people felt that the framework was there. that these were rational and fair prices."
-Come on Bud, give us a break.
-The 1998 season marked a revival for baseball, Bud Selig Selig hasn't really taken a bite at gave it a sour taste.
+Come on Bud, give us a The 1998 season marked a revival for baseball, Bud Selig Selig hasn't really taken a bite at gave it a sour taste.
 You have been